 COMPARE PRICING FOR - Stomach Cancer

-Surgery: Type of surgery depends on where the cancer is in the stomach and also to some extent on the type of surgery your surgeon prefers.
+Surgery: The type of surgery depends on where the cancer is in the stomach, and also to some extent on the type of surgery your surgeon prefers.
 The various types of surgery are:

-- Subtotal Gastrectomy: Is a surgery to remove the cancerous portion of the stomach, this is done through a cut in the tummy (abdomen)
+- Subtotal Gastrectomy: This is a surgery to remove the cancerous portion of the stomach.
+It is done through a cut in the tummy (abdomen)

 Treatments are often used in combination with each other, particularly is the cancer is advanced and surgery is being performed.
 Chemotherapy may often be used before surgery to shrink the tumour or after surgery to destroy any cancer cells that could not be removed during surgery.